-NR has the ability to export infrastructure data in line with the EU Register of Infrastructure (RINF).
-The main purpose of RINF specified data is to provide transparency on the characteristics of its network.
-The information can be used for planning purposes in designing new trains and developing routes prior to the start of operation.
-The RINF data can be considered for the design processes for rolling stock sub systems, enabling technical compatibility assessment for fixed installations, monitoring interoperability status of the UK railway network and assessing route compatibility for planned trains.
-It is intended to provide an overview of general
+NR has the ability to export infrastructure data in line with the EU Register of Infrastructure (RINF) specification as specified in the European Commission Implementing Decision 2019/777 (RINF Decision).
+The main purpose of RINF specified data is to provide transparency on the characteristics of the network.
+The information can be used for planning purposes in designing new trains and for assisting with the assessment of compatibility of trains with routes before the start of operation.

+Data meeting the RINF specification can be considered for the design processes for rolling stock sub systems, enabling technical compatibility assessment for fixed installations, monitoring interoperability status of the UK railway network and assessing route compatibility for planned trains.
+It is intended to provide an overview

-3 This is a requirement under the Rail Regulations 2016.
+1 This is a requirement under the Rail Regulations 2016.
 Discussions are ongoing with the Department for Transport as to how the Secretary of State will discharge his duties and the role of the Mayor of London therein.
 It is anticipated that any resulting contract between RfL(I) and the Secretary of State will be informed by the Sponsors' Requirements that set out the required capability and performance of the CCOS infrastructure.

-4 The Rail Regulations 2016 require that the resulting contract covers a period of not less than five years.
+2 The Rail Regulations 2016 require that the resulting contract covers a period of not less than five years.
 It is assumed it will cover the period until the second contractual review of charges (see section 5.2.2).

-compatibility, though the Railway Undertaking, vehicle manufacturer or other authorised users will need to undertake more detailed assessments prior to a vehicle being cleared to operate on a new route.
+of general compatibility, though the Railway Undertaking, vehicle manufacturer or other authorised users will need to undertake more detailed assessments prior to a vehicle being cleared to operate on a new route.

-For more information about the NR RINF, please contact:
+For more information about the RINF, please contact:

 Asset Information Services

-Network Rail Infrastructure Limited
+Network Rail

 The Quadrant:MK

 Elder Gate

 Milton Keynes

 MK9 1EN

-Tel: +44 (0) 1908 781 000